Professional

 Step 1: Submit your PharmCAS application by March 1 of your final year of undergraduate required coursework.

-*The PharmCAS application is accepted July-March 1 of your final year of required undergraduate coursework.
+• The PharmCAS application is accepted from July to March 1 of your final year of required undergraduate coursework.

 Step 3: Accept an Applicant Interview Day.